polyfem/polyfem.github.io/docs/index.md

 License
 -------

 The code of PolyFEM itself is licensed under [MIT License](https://github.com/polyfem/polyfem/blob/master/LICENSE).
-However, please be mindful of third-party libraries which are used by PolyFEM, and may be available under a different license.
+However, please be mindful of third-party libraries which are used by PolyFEM and may be available under a different license.